 |Lost||10 Apr 1940|

 HMS Tarpon (Lt.Cdr.
 Herbert James Caldwell, RN) left Portsmouth for Rosyth on 5 April 1940.
 She was diverted to patrol around Norway on 6th.

 Most likely sunk around 0600 hours on 10 April 1940 by the German 'Q-ship' Schiff 40 / Schürbek west of Jutland, Denmark in position 56º43'N, 06º33'5"E. Reported overdue on 22 April 1940.

-Tarpon attacked the German vessel with two torpedoes.
-Both missed and Tarpon was most likely sunk by depth charges in the counter attack.
+Tarpon possibly attacked the German vessel with two torpedoes.
+They missed and Tarpon was most likely sunk by depth charges in the counter attack.

 Commands listed for HMS Tarpon (N 17)

 Please note that we're still working on this section.